 Creamy, smooth, sweet, and satisfying, chocolate pudding is a treat that always invites a smile.
 One version of chocolate pudding has been rising in popularity for the past few years, and it's with very good reason.
 As the interest in plant-based food increases, the seismic shift from boxed mixes or stovetop versions found their hero in naturally creamy avocado.

-This chocolate avocado pudding is as chocolatey and luscious as any other pudding, and it's even richer-tasting, more unctuous, even more chocolatey.
+This chocolate avocado pudding is as chocolatey and luscious as any other pudding, and it's even richer-tasting, more unctuous, and even more chocolatey.
 Best of all it's vegan and gluten-free.
 Unlike the other versions, which can taste milky or ultra-sweet, this chocolate avocado pudding is all about the chocolate.

 Why This Recipe Is the Best